-Essity UK Ltd 2020 ONS ASHE whole sector 2020 ONS ASHE Manufacturing sector
+Essity UK Ltd 2021 ONS ASHE whole sector 2021 ONS ASHE Manufacturing sector

-Mean gender pay gap -9.47% 14.6% 14.8%
+Mean Gender Pay Gap -4,86% 14.9% 9.80%

-Median gender pay gap -87.94 15.07% 18.1%
+Median Gender Pay Gap -9.22% 15.4% 15.0%

-The mean gender bonus gap and the median gender bonus gap for Essity UK Ltd at -9.47% and 0.11% All employees are eligible to participate in a bonus scheme.
+The mean gender bonus gap for Essity UK Ltd is 16.00%.
+All employees are eligible to participate in a bonus scheme.
 Bonus scheme frameworks are driven at a global level, while they will differ across business areas but are consistent for all employees.
 What differs with seniority is the percentage of base salary that can be achieved.
+For goal achievement 2020, with payout 2021, the outcome varied across business areas, which also reflects in the gender bonus pay gap.

-The proportion of men at Essity UK Ltd who received a bonus in the twelve months up to 5 April 2020 was 94.77% while for women this was 92.08%.
-The bonus scheme runs January - December and to qualify employees must be employed before 1st October and remain employed until 31st December.
+The proportion of men at Essity UK Ltd who received a bonus in the twelve months up to 5 April 2021 was 88.94% while for women this was 76.22%.
+The bonus scheme runs January - December and to qualify employees must be employed before 1st